Chart Color Schemes

 Housing

-Hurstville features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership
+Hurstville features a more urban dwelling mix with significant apartment living

-Hurstville's dwelling structures, as per the latest Census, consisted of 30.1% houses and 69.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had no data available for houses or other dwellings.
-Home ownership in Hurstville stood at 24.6%, with mortgaged dwellings at 26.4% and rented ones at 49.0%.
-The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $470.
-Nationally, Hurstville's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Hurstville, as per the latest Census evaluation, 30.1% of dwellings were houses while 69.9% comprised other types such as semi-detached units and apartments.
+The home ownership rate stood at 24.6%, with mortgaged dwellings accounting for 26.4% and rented ones at 49.0%.
+The median monthly mortgage repayment in the area was $2,167, and the median weekly rent was $470.
+Compared nationally, Hurstville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing